mwvgroup/pwv_kpno/README.md

     python setup.py install --user

 Both installation methods should automatically install any missing necessary dependencies.
-However, if you have issues installing the package, ensure\
-that these dependencies are present in your enviornment by installing them manually.
+However, if you have issues installing the package, ensure that these dependencies are present in your environment by installing them manually.
 To do so with pip run:

     pip install numpy
     pip install astropy
     pip install requests